comses/miracle/README.md

 ### Loading Data

-You can load the `luxedemo.packrat.tar.gz` and `rhea.packrat.tar.gz` from our [example projects github repository](https://github.com/comses/miracle-example-projects) from the command line by downloading these files into the `django` directory (by default, this project's src tree is mapped to /code/ in your Django container).
-The steps to run this might look like:
+You can load the `luxedemo.packrat.tar.gz` and `rhea.packrat.tar.gz` from the [miracle example projects github repository](https://github.com/comses/miracle-example-projects) via the command line by downloading the `packrat.tar.gz` files into the `django` directory (this project's source tree is mapped to /code/ in the Django container by default) and performing the following steps:

 ```
 % docker exec -it miracle_django_1 bash # login to the container